California Administrative Exemption Guide

 Finally, under 29 CFR § 541.2, the job title of an employee alone of a worker is not sufficient to establish the exempt status.
 This is because employers, as a common practice, provide their employees fancy titles that are often not correlated with the actual type of work they perform, and therefore it would be inherently unfair to give the title great weight.

 Minimum monthly salary

-In addition, this fixed salary must equal at least twice California’s minimum wage for full-time employees (40 hours per week).
-As of January 1, 2017, the minimum salary requirement for exempt status is $3,640.
-However, this is set to increase on January 1, 2018, in accordance with California’s minimum wage laws.
+Also, this fixed salary must equal at least twice California’s minimum wage for full-time employees (40 hours per week).
+As of January 1, 2019, the minimum wage is $12 an hour for employers with more than 26 employees, and $11 for employers with 25 employees or less.
+Therefore, the minimum salary requirement for exempt status for those who work for company with twenty-five employees or less is $45,760 per year ($3,813.33 per month), and $49,920 per year ($4,160 per month) for those who work for employers with twenty-six employees or more.
+However, this is set to increase on January 1, 2020, per California’s minimum wage law.

 Employers may deduct full (8-hour), unpaid vacation days from the employee’s salary without affecting exempt status.
 However, salary deductions made for partial unpaid vacation days or any other reason may cause the employee to be considered nonexempt.